Loracline/project_switch_22-23/docs/modelling_design/readme.txt.txt

-All artifacts related to domain modelling and the overal project, including architecture.
+All artifacts related to domain modelling and the overall project, including architecture.